Finite quotients of abelian varieties with a Calabi-Yau resolution: Proof of Theorem

-So $G$ has all of its junior elements contained in $\grp{g}$, and thus by Item 1 in Theorem \ref{theo-main}, $G=\grp{g}$ and $g$ has order $3$ or $7$, and admits $1$ as an eigenvalue of multiplicity one.
-Up to conjugating the whole group $G$ by a translation, we can assume $g(0)=0$.
-Let $E\subset A$ be the elliptic curve containing $0$ and fixed pointwise by $g$, and $B$ be its $\grp{g}$-stable supplementary.
-Hence, $G$ acts diagonally on $E\times B$ by $\{\id_E\}\times\grp{g|_B}$, and the addition map $E\times B\to A$ is a $G$-equivariant isogeny by \cite[Thm.13.2.8]{BirkLang}.
-The volume form on $E$ thus pulls back to a $G$-invariant $1$-form on $A$, and thus to a non-zero global holomorphic $1$-form on the Calabi-Yau resolution $X$ of $A/G$, contradiction.}
+So $H$ has all of its junior elements contained in $\grp{g}$, and thus by the first point of Theorem \ref{theo-main}, $H=\grp{g}$ and $g$ has order $3$ or $7$, and admits $1$ as an eigenvalue of multiplicity one.
+Up to conjugating the whole group $H$ by a translation, we can assume $g(0)=0$.
+Let $E\subset A$ be the elliptic curve containing $0$ and fixed pointwise by $g$, and $T$ be its $\grp{g}$-stable supplementary.
+The group $H$ acts diagonally on the product $E\times T$ by $\{\id_E\}\times\grp{g|_T}$, and the addition map $E\times T\to B$ is an $H$-equivariant isogeny by \cite[Theorem 13.2.8]{BirkLang}.
+The volume form on $E$ thus pulls back to a $G$-invariant $1$-form on $B$, and thus to a non-zero global holomorphic $1$-form on the Calabi-Yau resolution $\tilde{X}$ of $B/H$, a contradiction.}